TUI GROUP INTERIM REPORT 9M FY2021 1 OCTOBER 2020 -17-

 Separately disclosed items include adjustments for income and expense items that reflect amounts and frequencies of occurrence rendering an evaluation of the operating profitability of the segments and TUI Group more difficult or causing distortions.
 These items include gains and losses on disposal of financial investments, significant gains and losses from the sale of assets as well as significant restructuring and integration expenses.
 Any effects from purchase price allocations, ancillary acquisition costs and conditional purchase price payments are adjusted.
 Also, any goodwill impairments would be adjusted in the reconciliation to underlying EBIT.

-In 9M 2021, underlying EBIT includes results of investments accounted for using the equity method of ?-226.5m (9M 2020 ?-63.7m), primarily generated within the sector Holiday Experiences.
+In 9M 2021, underlying EBIT includes results of investments accounted for using the equity method of EUR-226.5m (9M 2020 EUR-63.7m), primarily generated within the sector Holiday Experiences.

 For further details regarding the impairments effected in 9M 2021, please refer to the section 'Property, plant and equipment' and 'Right of use assets'.

-Net expenses for the separately disclosed items of ?43.5m in the first nine months of financial year 2021 include income of ?53m from the reversal of restructuring provisions no longer required in the Central Region due to the lower than expected reduction in fleet size at TUIfly.
-In addition, restructuring expenses of ?89m were incurred in TUI Musement (?11m), Northern Region (?12m), Central Region (?8m), Western Region (?18m) and All other segments (?40m).
-Furthermore, disposal results from the sale of an investment in an aircraft asset company in Northern Region (-?2m) and Central Region (-?1m), the sale of two hotel companies in Hotels & Resorts (-?5m) and in Western Region (?2m) as well as an expense from a subsequent purchase price adjustment of ?2m in All other segments were adjusted.
+Net expenses for the separately disclosed items of EUR43.5m in the first nine months of financial year 2021 include income of EUR53m from the reversal of restructuring provisions no longer required in the Central Region due to the lower than expected reduction in fleet size at TUIfly.
+In addition, restructuring expenses of EUR89m were incurred in TUI Musement (EUR11m), Northern Region (EUR12m), Central Region (EUR8m), Western Region (EUR18m) and All other segments (EUR40m).
+Furthermore, disposal results from the sale of an investment in an aircraft asset company in Northern Region (-EUR2m) and Central Region (-EUR1m), the sale of two hotel companies in Hotels & Resorts (-EUR5m) and in Western Region (EUR2m) as well as an expense from a subsequent purchase price adjustment of EUR2m in All other segments were adjusted.

-Net expenses for the separately disclosed items of ?195m in the first nine months of the previous year included a disposal gain of ?90m from the sale of the German specialist tour operators, offset by restructuring expenses of ?209m, related in particular to the planned capacity reduction at TUI fly Deutschland, a restructuring of TUI France, an expansion of the existing restructuring programme at TUI Deutschland, the planned closure of 166 travel agencies in the UK, restructuring of the TUI Musement segment and the closure of TUI Italy as well as other one-off items of ?8m.
-Furthermore, ?68m impairments of goodwill related to the Northern Hotels and TUI Blue hotel companies was adjusted for.
+Net expenses for the separately disclosed items of EUR195m in the first nine months of the previous year included a disposal gain of EUR90m from the sale of the German specialist tour operators, offset by restructuring expenses of EUR209m, related in particular to the planned capacity reduction at TUI fly Deutschland, a restructuring of TUI France, an expansion of the existing restructuring programme at TUI Deutschland, the planned closure of 166 travel agencies in the UK, restructuring of the TUI Musement segment and the closure of TUI Italy as well as other one-off items of EUR8m.
+Furthermore, EUR68m impairments of goodwill related to the Northern Hotels and TUI Blue hotel companies was adjusted for.

-Expenses for purchase price allocations of ?24.4m (previous year ?40.2m) relate in particular to the scheduled amortization of intangible assets from acquisitions made in previous years.
+Expenses for purchase price allocations of EUR24.4m (previous year EUR40.2m) relate in particular to the scheduled amortization of intangible assets from acquisitions made in previous years.
 25. Related parties

 Apart from the subsidiaries included in the Interim Financial Statements, TUI AG, in carrying out its ordinary business activities, maintains direct and indirect relationships with related parties.
 All transactions with related parties were executed on an arm's length basis.